Ion Barbu (footballer, born 1938): Argeș Pitești

 In 1959, he signed with Divizia B club, Argeș Pitești at which in his first years he worked with coach Ștefan Vasile, managing to score 10 goals in his first season as they finished in third place.
 In the second one he helped the club finish first and earn promotion to the first league.
 He made his Divizia A debut on 20 August 1961 in a 4–3 home loss to Dinamo București.
 However, his first top-league season was rather unsuccessful, as they were relegated back to the second league, but Barbu stayed with the club, helping it get promoted again after one year.
 In the 1964–65 Cupa României edition, the team reached the final, but coach Virgil Mărdărescu did not use him in the eventual 2–1 loss to Știința Cluj.
 He appeared in five matches in the 1966–67 Inter-Cities Fairs Cup, as they eliminated Sevilla and Toulouse, the campaign ending in the third round, losing 1–0 on aggregate to Dinamo Zagreb who eventually won the competition.
-For the way he played in 1968, Barbu was placed fifth in the ranking for the Romanian Footballer of the Year award, that being the same position as Argeș teammate, Narcis Coman.
+For the way he played in 1968, Barbu was placed fifth in the ranking for the Romanian Footballer of the Year award, the same position as his Argeș teammate, Narcis Coman.
+In the same year, he began forming a successful partnership in the central defense with Remus Vlad.